stackmuzz/Chicha-Discord-Bot/README.md

 # Chicha-Discord-Bot
 Discord.js JS Node.js
-Chicha is a bot inspired from  'Chala jaa B**k' Chacha
+Chicha is a bot inspired from chirping of birds.

 Features :